Skip to main content

 3. Photographs.
 5 folders (8 items). ca. 1920-1995.

-Within this series are photographs of Bryan and his acquaintances.
-One photo shows him and former Greensboro Mayor Jim Melvin walking across a UNCG soccer field (3:2).
-A framed clipping from the News & Record shows Bryan and former Senator Lauch Faircloth together (3:3).
-Additionally, the series includes a framed portrait of Dr. William Bryan, M.D.
-(1860-1932), Joseph Bryan’s uncle who helped raise him and gave him the loan that allowed him to become the youngest member of the New York Cotton Exchange (3:4).
+The photographs feature Bryan and his acquaintances.
+One shows him walking across a UNCG soccer field with former Greensboro Mayor Jim Melvin (3:2).
+A framed clipping from the News & Record shows him with former Senator Lauch Faircloth (3:3).
+Additionally, a framed portrait features Joseph Bryan’s uncle, Dr. William Bryan, M.D.
+(1860-1932), who helped raise him and gave him the loan that allowed him to become the youngest member of the New York Cotton Exchange (3:4).
 The collection also contains a photo of Hugh Shearman, Bryan’s best friend, oil partner, and shooting buddy, in hunting attire with an unidentified woman (3:5).
-The folder of unframed photos includes an image of Richardson Preyer and Jimmy Carter on a tennis court with a faded message on the verso, a 1993 photo of Bryan, Jim Melvin, and ___ Stonecipher in Bryan’s office, and two photos of Bryan’s office, presumably taken just following his death (3:1).
+The folder of unframed photos includes an image of Richardson Preyer and Jimmy Carter on a tennis court with a faded message on the verso, a 1993 photo of Bryan, Jim Melvin, and David Stonecipher in Bryan’s office, and two photos of Bryan’s office, presumably taken just after his death (3:1).

-Contained within this series are a variety of printed materials from Bryan’s office.
+This series consists of a variety of printed materials from Bryan’s office.
 Nine books are filed with the Rare Books.
-Of special interest are those that contain autographs by the authors, who include Sam Snead and Clement Conger as well as Presidents John F. Kennedy, Lyndon B. Johnson, and Jimmy Carter (4:1).
-Also of interest is a framed Time “Man of the Year” cover featuring Bryan (no date, 4:2).
-It is not a framed magazine, as the Time logo is printed on the glass and the image of Bryan rests behind it, but was probably prepared by Time and presented to Bryan.
-Another magazine cover is taken from the August 1992 issue of Business Life, featuring a picture of Bryan taken in his office, with the framed Time cover visible in the background (4:2).
+Of special interest are those that contain autographs by the authors, who include Sam Snead and Clement Conger as well as presidents John F. Kennedy, Lyndon B. Johnson, and Jimmy Carter (4:1).
+Also of note is a mock Time “Man of the Year” cover featuring Bryan, which was probably presented to him by Time (no date, 4:3); the Time logo is printed on glass and the image of Bryan rests behind it in a frame.
+A reproduced cover of the August 1992 issue of Business Life shows Bryan in his office, with the Time cover visible in the background (4:3), while a 1986 issue of Sports Illustrated includes an article about the Masters with a photo of Joseph Bryan’s green jacket, noting that he was the oldest member of Augusta National (4:2).

-A number of pamphlets in this series include the North Caroliniana Society imprint “William Clyde Friday and Ida Howell Friday” (1984) signed by authors Georgia Kyser and William B. Aycock, which also includes a personal note from Friday to Bryan (4:3).
-Friday also signed “Frank Porter Graham and Human Rights” (1983), a pamphlet he authored.
-Other highlights among the pamphlets include a “State of the Union Message…Jan.
-8, 1964” from the presidency of Lyndon B. Johnson, and a pack of information relating to “SALT II” (Strategic Arms Limitation Treaty) in a White House folder (4:3).
-The series also holds a floor plan pamphlet of the “Jefferson Standard Building,” where Bryan’s office was located, and a program from a St. Andrews, Scotland presentation with remarks from golfer Bobby Jones (4:3).
+The pamphlets include the North Caroliniana Society imprint “William Clyde Friday and Ida Howell Friday” (1984) signed by authors Georgia Kyser and William B. Aycock, with a personal note from Friday to Bryan (4:3).
+Friday also signed “Frank Porter Graham and Human Rights” (1983), which he authored.
+Other pamphlets include “State of the Union Message…Jan.
+8, 1964” from the presidency of Lyndon B. Johnson and a pack of information relating to “SALT II” (Strategic Arms Limitation Treaty) in a White House folder (4:4).
+The series also holds a floor plan pamphlet of the “Jefferson Standard Building,” where Bryan’s office was located, and a program from a St. Andrews, Scotland, presentation with remarks from golfer Bobby Jones (4:4).

 FOLDER LISTING